Chapter 4: Style Guides, Scripts, Imports¶

 return x ** 2 + y ** 2

-2. Python Scripts
+2. Python Scripts¶

 Jupyter is a fantastic data science tool which allows you to code and create visualisations alongside text and images to create narratives.
-However, as your project grows, eventually you’re going to need to create python scripts, .py files .py files are also called “modules” in Python and may contain functions, classes, variables, and/or runnable code.
-I typically start my projects in Jupyter, and then begin to offload my functions, classes, scripts, etc to .py files as I formalise, structure and streamline my code.
+However, as your project grows, eventually you’re going to need to create python scripts, .py

-You don’t need any special software to write Python modules, you can write your code using any text editor and just save your file with a .py extension.
-But software exists to make your life much easier!
+You don’t need any special software to write Python modules, you can write your code using any text editor and just save your file with a .py

 IDE stands for “integrated development environment” and refers to software that provides comprehensive functionality for code development (e.g., compiling, debugging, formatting, testing, linting, etc).
 In my experience the most popular out-of-the-box Python IDEs are PyCharm and Spyder.
 There are also many editors available that can be customized with extensions to act as Python IDEs, e.g., VSCode, Atom, Sublime Text.
 The benefit of these customisable editors is that they are light-weight and you can choose only the extensions you really need (as opposed to downloading a big, full-blown IDE like PyCharm).

 VSCode is my favourite editor at the moment and they have a great Python tutorial online which I’d highly recommend if you’re interested!
-We’ll do some importing of custom .py files in these chapters but won’t do any work in an IDE.
+We’ll do some importing of custom .py

-3. Importing
+3. Importing¶

-Python can access code in another module by importing it.
-This is done using the import statement, which you’ve probably seen a few times already.
+statement, which you’ve probably seen a few times already.
 We’ll discuss importing more in DSCI 524 and you can read all about it in the Python documentation but for now, it’s easiest to see it in action.

-Ways of Importing Things
+Ways of Importing Things¶

-I’ve written a .py file called wallet.py that contains a class Wallet that can be used to store, spend, and earn cash.
+that can be used to store, spend, and earn cash.
 I recommend taking a look at that file on GitHub before moving on.

-Let’s import the code from wallet.py .
-We can import our .py file (our module) simply by:
+.
+We can import our .py

 import wallet

-We can take a look at all the useable parts of that module by typing dir(wallet):
+We can take a look at all the useable parts of that module by typing dir(wallet)

 dir(wallet)